php-http/documentation/plugins/vcr.rst

 The identifier must be safe to use with a filesystem.
 The plugin provide a default naming strategy, the ``PathNamingStrategy``.
 You can define two options:

 * **hash_headers**: the list of header(s) that make the request unique (Ex: 'Authorization').
-The content of the header will be hashed to generate a unique signature.
+The name & content of the header will be hashed to generate a unique signature.
 By default no header is used.
 * **hash_body_methods**: indicate for which request methods the body makes requests distinct.
 (Default: PUT, POST, PATCH)

 This naming strategy will turn a GET request to https://example.org/my-path to the ``example.org_GET_my-path`` name, and optionally add hashes if the request